 BottleWorks is a blank canvas for you to use with a built-in hanging system.
 The venue is hired by the week (typically 1-4 weeks) with changeover on Wednesdays.
-Once the licence to occupy is agreed and signed, each booking is paid in full in advance together with a small damage deposit.
+Once the licence to occupy is agreed and signed, each booking is paid in full in advance together with a damage/loss deposit.
 There is no VAT to pay.

 BottleWorks is low-energy and eco-friendly.
 Lighting (all LED), heating and power is provided by 100% renewable electricity - the gas supply is not used and has been disconnected.
 The extremely well-insulated walls, floor and ceiling are combined with high-specification double glazing (EPC).
 The large windows let in a large amount of natural light, particularly in the afternoon.
 The premises has a plenty of fully-adjustable natural ventilation, combined with low-energy mechanical ventilation for the staff cupboard and staff WC.
 The street lighting is completely solar powered using the Malings own photovoltaic panels.
 All those financially involved with BottleWorks live in the area, keeping earnings in the local community and minimising travel.
 There are good pedestrian, cycle and public transport links nearby.

 BottleWorks is located at 8 Riverside Walk, Newcastle upon Tyne NE6 1LX in the Lower Ouseburn Valley conservation area, on the Ouseburn river close to Ouseburn Bridge, just upstream of Northern Rye bakery, Di Meo's Ice Cream Riverside and the Tyne Bar.